python/mypy/docs/source/generics.rst

 Generic functions
 *****************

-Type variables can be used to define generic functions (Python 3.12):
+Type variables can be used to define generic functions (Python 3.12 syntax):

 .. code-block:: python